Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Valve Index Controllers

 Valve’s Index Controllers are still the gold standard for realistic finger tracking.
-During long SteamVR sessions, the ability to fully open your hand without dropping the controller feels liberating — especially in social VR and simulator titles.
-In our tests, grip fatigue was significantly lower once we fine-tuned the strap angle and tension.
+During long SteamVR sessions, the ability to fully open your hand without dropping the controller feels surprisingly natural, especially in social VR and simulator titles.
+In our tests, grip fatigue dropped noticeably once we fine-tuned the strap angle and tension for each tester.

-Field insight: The knuckle strap can squeak slightly at first; this usually fades after a few hours as the hinge loosens.
-Cleaning the capacitive pads occasionally prevents false touches from sweaty hands during fitness or rhythm games.
+Field insight: With new units, the knuckle strap hardware can squeak slightly when you tighten it for the first few sessions.
+This usually fades as the hinge loosens.
+A quick wipe of the capacitive pads every few hours of play also prevented false touches from sweaty palms during fitness and rhythm games.

 Pros